 On Captiva Island, Florida, the lots are pricey and the homes even more so, but you’d never know it’s such an expensive real estate market when staying at the expansive South Seas Island Resort.
 The original owners snapped up this land long before the boom times came on the Gulf Coast of Florida.
-So this resort is so big you need a golf cart to get from one area to another, with long beaches to explore plus a marina and short game golf course.
+So this collection of lodging options is the king of the Captiva Island resorts, so big you need a golf cart to get from one area to another, with long beaches to explore plus a marina and short-game golf course.

 This was a key lime plantation back in the day, then eventually got bought up and developed as an extensive resort, expanding and upgrading over the decades since.
 It covers most of the island of Captiva, out beyond Sanibel, with water, mangroves, and beaches all around it.